 中央邦 – 排灯节

-Madhya Pradesh celebrates Diwali, the Festival of lights with much splendour.
+Madhya Pradesh celebrates Diwali, the festival of lights with much splendor.
 Decorations and lighting are done throughout houses & markets.
 Prior to the Diwali night, called the Dhan-teras all the shops remain open the whole night.
 Sweets are prepared in every household and exchanged.

 Maharashtra – Ganesh Chaturthi